No Way Out (2008): Background

-The event was held at the Thomas & Mack Center in the Las Vegas suburb of Paradise, Nevada.
+The 10th No Way Out was held at the Thomas & Mack Center in Paradise, Nevada in the Las Vegas area.

-No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
-Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2008 event was the 10th No Way Out and was held on February 17 at the Thomas & Mack Center in the Las Vegas suburb of Paradise, Nevada.
+No Way Out was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 20th In Your House PPV event in February 1998.
+Following the discontinuation of the In Your House series in February 1999, No Way Out was reinstated in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
+The 10th event was held on February 17, 2008, at the Thomas & Mack Center in Paradise, Nevada in the Las Vegas area.
 Tickets went on sale on December 15.

-While the previous four years' events featured wrestlers exclusively from the SmackDown brand, the 2008 event featured wrestlers from the Raw, SmackDown, and ECW brands, as following WrestleMania 23 in April 2007, brand-exclusive pay-per-views were discontinued.
+While the previous four years's events featured wrestlers exclusively from the SmackDown brand, the 2008 event featured wrestlers from the Raw, SmackDown, and ECW brands, as following WrestleMania 23 in April 2007, brand-exclusive pay-per-views were discontinued.
+As a result, this was the first No Way Out since 2003 to feature multiple brands as well as the first to feature ECW, which was introduced as a third brand in May 2006.

 Storylines

-The event featured six professional wrestling matches on the card.
-The event starred wrestlers from the Raw, SmackDown, and ECW brands – storyline expansions of the promotion where employees are assigned to wrestling brands under the WWE banner.
-Wrestlers portrayed either a villainous or fan favorite gimmick, as they followed a series of events which generally built tension, leading to a wrestling match.
+The event featured six matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers, on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Raw, SmackDown, and ECW on Sci Fi.